jake-87/blog/content/blog/debruijn-explanation.md

 - Using indexes, adding anything binders further left doesn’t affect the current binder's variables, or any further right.
 - Using levels, adding anything binders further right doesn’t affect the current binder's variables, or any further left.

 [^1]: Technically, this is not actually needed.
 It is sufficient to keep track of everything and rename only names that would overlap.
-See <a href="https://www.microsoft.com/en-us/research/wp-content/uploads/2002/07/inline.pdf">for more.</a>
+See <a href="https://www.microsoft.com/en-us/research/wp-content/uploads/2002/07/inline.pdf">here</a> for more.

 [^2]: A free variable is one that is not bound by the expression we are currently considering.
 For example, in `λ x. f x`, `f` is free, but `x` is not.